Chikayo-k/rate-your-stay/README.md

 - The category shows users a clear understanding of what the location is famous for.
 The categories are Historic sites, Beaches, and Cities.

+- The site has pagination where users can see up to 4 articles at a time.
+When on the first page users can see the next button but no previous button, when the next button is clicked it will show the next four available articles.
+It will also have a previous button for users to go back.
+When there are no more articles left the button won't be shown.

 ![Article section image](docs/images/article-section.png)

 #### Detail Page